 Using 2×4 lumber build a 3-sided temporary frame slightly larger than your shed.
 Fasten the frame to the stakes from the outside to ensure easy removal of the frame after it is filled.

 Level the frame and ensure it is square, then fill with base material.
 We recommend at least 2-3 inches of crushed gravel for a long-lasting foundation.

 3. Level Base

 Level out the base with rakes or shovels.
 Slide a board over the top of the leveled frame to make sure the base is level.

 4. Compact Base Material

-Using a compactor to finish your new foundation will make delivery easier and minimize settling of your shed over time.
-This is not essential, but is recommended.
+Using a compactor to finish your new foundation will make delivery easier and minimize the settling of your shed over time.
+This is not essential but is recommended.
 Remove temporary frame after finished.